 PRISON: The San Quentin Rehabilitation Center, Mule Creek State Prison, California since 2022

-- 2005: Sentenced to death | 2020: Re-sentenced to life imprisonment without parole
+SENTENCE: Sentenced to death – 2005 | Re-sentenced to life imprisonment without parole – 2020

 Scott Peterson is currently serving a life sentence without the possibility of parole at Mule Creek State Prison in California.
-Initially sentenced to death in 2005, his sentence was overturned in 2020 due to errors in jury selection.
-By 2021, he was formally resentenced to life in prison without parole.

 Throughout his incarceration, Peterson has consistently maintained his innocence.

-His daily life in prison is largely spent in his cell, with limited personal possessions, and he occasionally receives visits from friends and family.
+Reportedly his daily life in prison is largely spent in his cell, with limited personal possessions, and he occasionally receives visits from friends and family.
 Over the years, Peterson has also garnered attention from female admirers who have sent him love letters, a phenomenon often seen with high-profile convicts.

 In 2024 the highly anticipated Peacock documentary series “Face to Face With Scott Peterson” launched its first episode, marking Peterson’s first public comments about the case since his 2004 murder conviction.
 The debut episode offers viewers chilling new insight into one of America’s most notorious crimes, while revisiting familiar images of Scott and Laci Peterson’s seemingly idyllic marriage – photographs that have become haunting artifacts of this tragic story.
 [5]